rachelschipull/TechPaths/README.md

 ### Track your TechPath and learn from others too!
 Allows users to login, set up a profile, and track their path through their tech career.
-Targeted at career changers, all users will choose a former industry, and next milestone goal to start their TechPath.
+Targeted at career changers, all users will choose a former industry and first milestone goal to start their TechPath.
 Users can grab their public profile link to share their TechPath with the world!

 ### Optimization will include: